textlab/cglossa/README.md

 is the "short name" of the corpus (e.g. **mycorpus**). **TODO**: Describe the format of the TSV files.

+### Creating local users
+New users can be added using `src/mysql/adduser.sh`.
+For the script to work, the environment variables, described above, need to be set properly.

 ## Development on Glossa itself